 Advantage Club Dominates G2 Spring 2024 Report; Named Leader in Employee Engagement and Rewards & Incentives

 Advantage Club has established itself as a frontrunner in the field of employee engagement, providing a wide range of solutions aimed at improving overall job satisfaction.
-The platform offers a diverse selection of recognition programs, reward programs, performance contest automation and wellness initiatives, all geared toward fostering a positive and inclusive workplace environment.
+The platform offers a diverse selection of employee benefits, recognition programs, and wellness initiatives, all geared toward fostering a positive and inclusive workplace environment.

 About Advantage Club:

 Advantage Club is a global employee engagement platform with benefits like rewards, recognition, flexible benefits, wellness, surveys, moments that matter, and communities on a single platform.
 It provides end-to-end solutions to facilitate employee engagement through digitization of a company's R&R policies, allowing them to drive better employee retention and happiness.
 Advantage Club has over 4 million users, presence in over 100+ countries, 1000+ clients, and 10,000+ brand options.
 Established in 2016, Advantage Club is a brainchild of UCLA postgraduates Sourabh Deorah and Smiti Bhatt Deorah, who identified employee engagement as a space to create disruption using data mining and analytics.
-Headquartered in San Francisco, Advantage Club has an impressive client portfolio featuring Watson Marlow, Resorts World Sentosa, FIS Global, Concentrix, DMI, Quess, MongoDB, Accenture, and more.
+Headquartered in San Francisco, Advantage Club has an impressive client portfolio featuring Amdocs, Teleperformance, Target, Hexaware, Turner Construction, EY, Starr Electric, H&M, and more.

 Girish Bindal

 Advantage Club has established itself as a frontrunner in the field of employee engagement, providing a wide range of solutions aimed at improving overall job satisfaction.
-The platform offers a diverse selection of recognition programs, reward programs, performance contest automation and wellness initiatives, all geared toward fostering a positive and inclusive workplace environment.
+The platform offers a diverse selection of employee benefits, recognition programs, and wellness initiatives, all geared toward fostering a positive and inclusive workplace environment.

 About Advantage Club:

 Advantage Club is a global employee engagement platform with benefits like rewards, recognition, flexible benefits, wellness, surveys, moments that matter, and communities on a single platform.
 It provides end-to-end solutions to facilitate employee engagement through digitization of a company's R&R policies, allowing them to drive better employee retention and happiness.
 Advantage Club has over 4 million users, presence in over 100+ countries, 1000+ clients, and 10,000+ brand options.
 Established in 2016, Advantage Club is a brainchild of UCLA postgraduates Sourabh Deorah and Smiti Bhatt Deorah, who identified employee engagement as a space to create disruption using data mining and analytics.
-Headquartered in San Francisco, Advantage Club has an impressive client portfolio featuring Watson Marlow, Resorts World Sentosa, FIS Global, Concentrix, DMI, Quess, MongoDB, Accenture, and more.
+Headquartered in San Francisco, Advantage Club has an impressive client portfolio featuring Amdocs, Teleperformance, Target, Hexaware, Turner Construction, EY, Starr Electric, H&M, and more.

 Girish Bindal